Gurbanguly Berdimuhamedow: Totalitarianism

 In 2015, a golden statue of Berdimuhamedow riding a horse atop a white-marble cliff was erected in Ashgabat.

 The Turkmenistan Parliament abolished term limits for the presidency in September 2016, which allowed Berdimuhamedow to run for a third term.

 In January 2018, Berdimuhamedow ordered the impounding of black cars in the capital because he considered the colour white to be "lucky".
 Police seized dark-coloured vehicles in Ashgabat and their owners were told they must pay to have them repainted silver or white.
 The capital, known as the 'City of White Marble', holds the world record for the highest concentration of white-marble buildings.
 Berdimuhamedow is a known lover of the colour white, living in a white palace and travelling in white limousines.
 It was later reported that the ban extended to vehicles of all colours except white.

-In July 2018, he appeared in a rap video with his grandson.
+In July 2018, he appeared in a rap video with his grandson, Kerimguly Berdimuhamedow, with lyrics in both Turkmen and English.
 He had previously lifted weights on camera, and also acted as DJ.

-By decree of Berdimuhamedow in January 2019, the government will gradually end state funding of the Academy of Sciences of Turkmenistan; it will be phased out in three years.
+By decree of Berdimuhamedow in January 2019, the government gradually phased out state funding of the Academy of Sciences of Turkmenistan over a period of three years.